jakubd/certdates/README.md

 # certdates

 Check the certificate validity period left in all your domains.

-Give this script a text file of domains such as this:
+Simply give this script a text file of domains such as this:

 ```
 https://freebsd.org